Traineeship Pathways

 4. Finalise enrolment with WALGA

-Support is available at every stage of the process.
+WALGA Training provided support at every stage of the process.

-FAQs - General traineeship
+General traineeship FAQs

-Traineeships are designed for non-trade qualifications and generally take between 12-24 months to complete, depending on if it is a Certificate III or Diploma level qualification.
+Traineeships are designed for non-trade qualifications and generally take between 12 – 24 months to complete, depending on if it is a Certificate III or Diploma level qualification.

 Training includes both on‑the‑job training and formal study, integrated into your employment.
 WALGA Training delivers the training via a virtual classroom, making it easy for students across the region to access the formal Off the Job training component.